 4. Walk With The Elderly, Favoring The Side That Is Weaker

-You may also choose to walk with your senior when you can.
-If they feel unsteady on their feet, you can brace their body while focusing on whichever side is weaker.
+Family caregivers may also choose to do some regular walking with their senior when they can.
+If the person feels unsteady on their feet, the caregiver can brace their body while focusing on whichever side is weaker.

-If they just need a little help, gently take the senior’s arm or have them hold yours.
+If the older person just needs a little help, you can gently take their arm or have them hold yours.

-If they need a lot of help, hold onto their belt/waistband – or for better stability, use a gait belt like this one on Amazon that SeniorSafetyAdvice.com’s Occupational Therapist (OT) favors.
+If they need a lot of help, hold onto their belt/waistband – or for better stability, use a gait belt.

 To use a gait belt: